Lead Writer: Kieran Morgan | Peer Reviewer/s: John New | Managing Editor: Kieran Morgan

 Approval is a cornerstone principle of document control.
 It’s the final step in the review process that indicates a document is fit for publication.
 For information on how to obtain approval, see Chapter 26: Publish | 6.2.
 Step 2: Obtain Approval.

-What Does That Mean Icon What Does That Mean?
+What Does That Mean? |

-The formal acknowledgment or sign-off by an approver or document owner that a document is fit for publication.
+Approval The formal acknowledgment or sign-off by an approver or document owner that a document is fit for publication.
+Approver An authorizing person within an organization who confirms that a document is fit for publication.
+Document Owner A manager or delegate responsible for ensuring a document is current and accurate. |

 4.5.
 Principle 5: Availability and Accessibility